 c) Record their contribution in public consultations as interest groups registered in the Register.

-Yes, because what predetermines registration is not the domicile of the interest group, but the area in which influence is exercised: the local authority and its public sector entities.
+Yes, because what predetermines registration is not the domicile of the interest group, but the area in which the influence is exercised: the local authority and its public sector entities.

-No, currently the registration is unique, since access to the registers must be facilitated from the Registry of Interest Groups of Catalonia, in an interconnected manner that facilitates integration and in accordance with the principle of recognition reciprocal of the respective registrations and actions, so that no more than one registration is required for each interest group.
+No, currently the registration is unique, since access to the registers must be facilitated from the Registry of Interest Groups of Catalonia, in an interconnected manner that facilitates integration and in accordance with the principle of reciprocal recognition of the respective registrations and actions, so that no more than one registration is required for each interest group.

-The Administration of the Generalitat must promote that the information relating to interest groups that is already recorded or in the possession of public institutions is updated, ex officio or at the request of the interested person, in the Register of interest groups of Catalonia.
+The Administration of the Generalitat must promote that the information relating to interest groups that is already recorded or in the possession of public institutions is updated, ex officio or at the request of the interested person, in the Register of Interest Groups of Catalonia.

 - Oral and written contacts, meetings and hearings.

-- Voluntary contributions and participation in consultations or hearings on regulatory projects and the development and application of public policies.
+- Voluntary contributions and participation in consultations or hearings on regulatory projects and in the development and application of public policies.

-Which activities are excluded from being declared in the Register?
+What activities are excluded from being declared in the Register?

-- The provision of legal or professional advice directly linked to defending the interests affected by administrative or judicial procedures.
+- The provision of legal or professional advice directly linked to defending interests affected by administrative or judicial procedures.

-- Representation activities carried out within the framework of a conciliation or mediation carried out within the framework of the Law.
+- Representation activities carried out within the framework of conciliation or mediation carried out within the framework of the Law.

 - Advice for informational purposes for the exercise of rights or initiatives established by the legal system.